 In the New Year, businesses are eager to dive into new tasks and goals.
 Project managers are the first in line to have a full understanding of the intentions of the company going forward.
 It’s their job to take the companies’ new challenges and get them accomplished in the best way to achieve the desired goals in a timely manner.

 All around the world, work productivity is generally getting lower.
 When employees are engaged, they allow the organization to be 17% more productive and 21% more profitable.
 It’s the PMs duty to ensure that everyone on their team is seeking the highest level of productivity for themselves, and co-workers around them, to ensure that the company is thriving from their employees working towards goals.
-Here are some tips that are going to enhance the work productivity of project managers, as well as surrounding employees, in the New Year:

 1. Be Clutter-Free at Work